-Connie Manson will co-teach one of our mixed age kindergartens as well as teaching music to the first and second grades.
+Connie Manson co-teaches one of our mixed age kindergartens as well as teaches music to the first and second grades.
 Ms. Manson has taught Waldorf kindergarten, nursery, and parent-child programs for over 21 years.
 Most recently, Connie has served as parent child/nursery teacher and Grades music teacher for Waldorf Sarasota.
 Ms. Manson holds a BFA from Virginia Commonwealth University and a MSEd in Waldorf Early Childhood Education from Sunbridge College.
 She is a masterful puppeteer and presents magical puppetry outreach programming in the greater community and parent/teacher puppetry workshops across the nation.
 In the summers, she teaches Introduction to Waldorf Early Childhood at Sunbridge Institute.

 Angela Neff was born and raised in England.
 While living in Miami she met her husband Rob.
 They have two teenage children who have attended Waldorf schools since they were three years old.
 Angela’s experiences with her own children’s time in Waldorf schools inspired her to become passionately involved in Waldorf education.
 Angela volunteered in the Honolulu school nursery class.
 She was then an assistant in the kindergarten at the Linden Waldorf School in Nashville, Tennessee for five years.
 This will be Angela’s third year working at the Suncoast Waldorf School.
 She has attended many workshops and conferences regarding Waldorf education.
 Angela is currently completing her degree in early childhood education and will be starting her Waldorf early childhood training next summer.
 Angela likes to read, do volunteer work, and travel with her family during the summer.